Toggle menu

 What to do if your placing request is not granted

-You may lodge an appeal and your appeal will be heard by the independent Education Appeal Committee.
-The Committee will decide whether we have applied the priorities for granting placing requests for the particular school correctly.
+You may lodge an appeal and your appeal will be heard by the Education Appeal Committee.
+The Committee will decide if one of the statutory grounds of refusal exist, and consider all of the circumstances of the case to decide if the placing request should be granted.
 If you are not provided with a decision on your placing request within two months of making your placing request, you may also appeal.
 However, if you decide to appeal you will not be able to make another placing request until the appeal is heard or you withdraw your appeal.

 Share this page